kuhn-ruess/cmdbsyncer-docs/docs/ansible/projects.md

 ## What changes for existing installs

-**Nothing breaks.** Rules without a project assignment keep working through the existing `ansible` provider — that's the legacy / global behaviour.
-There is no migration step.
-Projects are an opt-in layer on top: create a project, point some rules at it, point a playbook at the project, done.
+**Nothing breaks.** On first start the Syncer auto-creates a project called `Default` and migrates every existing project-less rule into it.
+The bare `ansible` provider — what bundled playbooks reference today via `inventory: ansible` — now serves the Default project's rules.
+The migration is idempotent; running again is a no-op.

+Newly created rules also default to the Default project so the project-grouped UI never has orphans.

 ## When to use a project